 Pick the Right Spot

 - Never swim at an unpatrolled beach.
-Things can go wrong very quickly in the

-water, so pick somewhere where you’ll have someone to help you out should things go wrong.
+- Pick somewhere where you’ll have someone to help you out should things go wrong.

 - Look for any signs and follow their instructions.